Bobby Flay Buttermilk Biscuits

 • 2 tablespoons melted butter (for serving)

-1. Preheat your oven to 450 degrees F (230 degrees C).
-Grease a baking sheet or cover it with parchment paper.
+Set your oven to 450°F. Grease a baking sheet or line it with parchment paper.

-2. In a big bowl, combine the flour, baking powder, baking soda, and salt.
+In a large bowl, whisk together flour, baking powder, baking soda, and salt.

-3. Add the cold butter pieces.
-Use your fingers or a pastry cutter to mix them into the flour until it looks like coarse crumbs.
+Add cold butter and use your fingertips or a pastry cutter to blend it into the flour until the mix looks like coarse crumbs.

-7. Place the biscuits on your prepared baking sheet.
-Brush the tops with heavy cream and sprinkle with black pepper.
+Place the biscuits on your baking sheet.
+Brush tops with heavy cream and sprinkle with black pepper.
+Bake 12–15 minutes, until golden brown.

 Bobby Flay Buttermilk Biscuits